davidbalbert/eventless/README.md

 ##License

 Eventless is licensed under the MIT License.
-See LICENSE.md for more information.
+See LICENSE for more information.